برجاء الإنتظار ...

 · symptoms suggestive of sepsis – these may include a high fever or low temperature, shivering, fast heartbeat, rapid breathing, feeling faint, skin changes (cold, clammy and mottled or pale), altered mental state such as confusion or disorientation, decreased urination, nausea, vomiting etc. The presence of a few or several of these symptoms coupled with a rapid deterioration of general condition might indicate sepsis and immediate medical attention should be sought.

 These are serious side effects.
 You may need urgent medical attention.
-All of these serious side effects are rare.

 If any of the following happen, tell your doctor as soon as possible: